 In the story, Mark sails towards Alexandria in Egypt when he runs into a heavy storm.
 He takes refuge on land in a fishing village near Venice.
 Falling asleep in a fishing hut, he dreams of an angel who comes to him in the form of a lion with wings.
 The angel says, “Peace to you, Mark, my Evangelist.
 Here will rest your body.”

-Lions in Celtic Mythology
+The Lion in Celtic Mythology

 There are two Arthurian legends that closely resemble each other that involve lions.
 In the story of Yvain, the Knight of the Lion, Yvain comes across a lion fighting a dragon or giant serpent.
-(This story is also told of the famous knight Perceval.)
+This story is also told of the famous knight Perceval.

 Because the lion is the more “natural” beast, whereas the dragon’s origins are far more suspicious, Yvain takes the side of the lion and helps him to defeat the dragon.
 The lion is so grateful for the help that he stands on his hind legs and bows his head to Yvain.
-Yvain and the lion become devoted traveling companions and Yvain refuses to enter any fortress that will not also welcome his lion.
+Yvain and the lion become devoted traveling companions and Yvain refuses to enter any fortress that will not welcome his lion.17

-Lions in Hinduism
+Lion Meaning in Hinduism

 Hindus also have lion deities.
 The god Narasimha, whose name means “lion man,” is an incarnation of the god Vishnu.
 As part-human, part-lion, Narasimha is responsible for destroying religious persecution, evil, and calamities on Earth.
-He thus restores the Dharma, or cosmic order, to the land.
+He thus restores the Dharma, or cosmic order, to the land.18

-Lions in Buddhism
+Lion Symbolism in Buddhism